shivamksharma/DevPro-Python-AI-Assistant/README.md

 PYTTSX -
 Pyttsx is a cross-platform speech (Mac OSX, Windows, and Linux) library.
 You can set voice metadata such as age, gender, id, language and name.
 Thee speech engine comes with a large amount of voices.

+for speech recognition, you need to use speechrecognition.
+This great resource offers t efreedom to use sphinx project to convert the audio input into a text.
+You can also use Google services and to do the same with the help of speech recognition.

+Now that you’ve got everything you need, let’s take a look at Jarvis’s Brain which is basically the code written by Mr. Gulati.
+You can assemble the above-mentioned resources and libraries to create your own AI assistant.
+The code shared below is pretty straightforward and you can get things done after few hours of work and research.
+Take a look: